lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-On the broadest level, my primary theoretical framework is that of reparative reading.
+My primary theoretical framework is that of reparative reading.
+My touchstones are two descriptions from Sedgwick’s original chapter, “Paranoid Reading and Reparative Reading”:

+The desire of a reparative impulse... is additive and accretive.
+Its fear, a realistic one, is that the culture surrounding it is inadequate or inimical to its nurture; it wants to assemble and confer plenitude to an object that will then have resources to offer to an inchoate self. \cite{Sedgwick:2015up p.149}

+What we can best learn from such practices are, perhaps, the many ways selves and communities succeed in extracting sustenance from the objects of a culture - even of a culture whose avowed desire has often been not to sustain them. \cite{Sedgwick:2015up pp.150-151}

+These two comments are somewhat lacking as “definitions.”

 I understand reparative reading to mean [DEFINITION OF REPARATIVE READING].
 Others have worked to carry out scholarship in this mode, including [OTHER REPARATIVE READERS].
 [Felski’s neophenomenology in Everyday Aesthetics]   [SUMMARIZE THE MAIN THREADS / CATEGORIES OF THEIR WORK.]
 [WHY I VALUE REPARATIVE READING (INDEPENDENT OF DH & 1790s)].